outofsync42/fold-types/README.md

 You can and should still use the existing **editor.unfoldAll** command to unfold the entire document.

 ## How to use
-Either type "Fold Types" in the command palette to find the commands but its recommended you assign hot keys.
+Type "Fold Types" in the command palette to find the commands but its recommended you assign hot keys.

 ![Command Palette](https://raw.githubusercontent.com/outofsync42/fold-types/master/images/comand-palette.png)